 Most hunters that have gone on a JAGER PRO hog control mission, have seen our YouTube video’s or watched a TV show that featured a JAGER PRO tactical hog control operation.
 Like most shooting experiences, we are all filed with emotions at the beginning.
 When showing up at the lodge our hunters are excited, nervous and anxious, as they are about to embark on the hunt of a lifetime.
 The JAGER PRO Staff will do all they can to ensure you are safe, trained and ready to enjoy your adventure.

 Emotional Roller Coaster

 You can expect the excitement to continue each time you start a stalk.
 The stalks can be demanding for some and a brisk walk for others.
 During the stalk emotions will soar with thoughts of shooting the biggest boar or missing that little shoat.
-When the shooting starts, that is when the real thrill begins, the adrenalin will fill your body.
+When the shooting starts, that is when the real thrill begins, the adrenaline will fill your body.
 You can expect your adventure to last a minimum of 8 hours returning to the lodge between 6 and 7 in the morning for some much-needed rest.
 You might even get to view a JAGER PRO sunrise.
 Depending on how well you shoot, will determine how many hogs you and your team take each night.

 Are Hogs Good To Eat

 Often, I am asked if we eat the hogs.
 I as well as a lot of hunters that have been out with us eat the hogs.
 I eat a lot of stew, sausage and BBQ.
 I tell everyone to ensure they cook it to at least 170 degrees.